greenbone/docs/src/faq.md

 | [GVM 10](https://community.greenbone.net/t/gvm-10-old-stable-initial-release-2019-04-05/208) | 5 | 8 | 8 |8 | 10 | 6 | end-of-life (since 2020-13-31) | 2019-04-05 |
 | [OpenVAS  9](https://community.greenbone.net/t/gvm-9-end-of-life-initial-release-2017-03-07/211) | 4 | openvas-manager 7 | OMP 7 | 7 | openvas-libraries 9 | 5.1 | end-of-life | 2017-03-07 |

-## My self-compiled version of GVM isn't working as expected.
+## My self-compiled version isn't working as expected.
 Can you help me?

 All questions should be handled at the [community forum] but please be aware that your questions are answered on a voluntary basis.
 Therefore,